Goldua2cope/devops24/examinations/13/README.md

 In order for `nginx` to pick up any configuration changes, it's enough to do a `reload` instead of a full `restart`.

-- restarted always restarts the service which may cause uneccessary unavailability
+#### Answer:
-- reloaded is more graceful in that it will reload configurations while the service is still running, and it starts the service if it isn't started already
+> Restarted always restarts the service which may cause uneccessary unavailability.
+Reloaded is more graceful in that it will reload configurations while the service is still running, and it starts the service if it isn't started already